voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

 .. include:: ../../substitutions.rst

-FiftyOne provides native support for importing datasets from disk in a variety of :ref:`common formats <Supported formats>`, and it can be easily extended to import datasets in :ref:`custom formats <Custom formats>`.
+FiftyOne provides native support for importing datasets from disk in a variety of :ref:`common formats <supported-import-formats>`, and it can be easily extended to import datasets in
+:ref:`custom formats <custom-dataset-importer>`.

 If you have individual or in-memory samples that you would like to load into a FiftyOne dataset, see :doc:`adding samples to datasets <samples>`.